LawanGoud/Python-/README.md

 ## First Three Characters

 Write a program to read a single line of input and print the first three characters in it.

+## Part of a String

+Write a program that reads a word and an index and prints a part of the word from the given index to the end of the word.